-Do you struggle to remember names or numbers?
+Do you struggle to remember people’s names, foreign language vocabulary or where you left your keys?
 Would you like to improve your memorisation skills so you can master a new language or skill?
-In this talk Daniel Kilov will teach the techniques for remembering lists, names and faces, new vocabulary, numerical data and more.
-During the talk you will learn the famous Memory Palace technique and have the chance to put his tips to the test.
+In this talk Phil Chambers, the author of the latest how to: Academy book on Training your Memory, will explain why we forget and how to remember lists, names and faces, new vocabulary and more.
+During the talk you will learn practical techniques that you can apply right away and have the chance to put his tips to the test.
 Read more.